Wedding of Rainier III, Prince of Monaco, and Grace Kelly: Engagement announcement

-After a year of correspondence, Rainier proposed to Kelly over Christmas in 1955 at her family home in East Falls, Pennsylvania.
+After eight months of correspondence, Rainier proposed to Kelly over Christmas in 1955 at her family home in East Falls, Pennsylvania.
 Their engagement was announced on January 5, 1956, with the couple participating in a press conference at the Philadelphia Country Club.
 An announcement party was held at Irisbrook, the home of William Raskob (brother of John J. Raskob), in Wilmington, Delaware.
 A celebratory ball was later held in their honor at the Waldorf Astoria New York.
 Kelly's initial engagement ring was fashioned from two family heirlooms, forming intertwining diamond and ruby circlets.
 Upon the start of filming High Society later that month, Rainier presented her with a second diamond engagement ring made by Cartier to wear during production, in the place of a prop.
 The second ring featured a 10.5 carat emerald-cut diamond flanked by diamond baguettes.
 Kelly's family reportedly paid $2 million in dowry; half came from her inheritance, while the other from her own earnings.